 Students earn their financial aid by regularly attending and actively participating in their coursework.
 If a student does not actively participate, he/she may have to return financial aid funds.
-Consult the Office of Student Financial Services for more details.
+Consult the Financial Aid Office for more details.

 Credit for Prior Learning